ucdavis/hpccf-docs/docs/hive/index.md

 # Hive

-Hive is a centrally managed cluster, with standardized hardware and connectivity, and a defined life cycle of support, facilitates greater access to HPC for a more significant number of users on campus while maintaining support for college-level needs.
+Hive is a centrally managed cluster with standardized hardware and connectivity and a defined life cycle of support, facilitates greater access to HPC for a more significant number of users on campus while maintaining support for college-level needs.
 HPC@UCD offers two tiers of support moving forward and incentives to merge existing hardware with the new cluster when possible.